-The mysterious deaths of 12 Americans in the Dominican Republic this year has caused an inevitable drop in tourism to the once extremely popular Caribbean country.
+The news of mysterious deaths of 12 Americans in the Dominican Republic this year has caused an inevitable drop in tourism to the once extremely popular Caribbean country.
 However, several other Caribbean nations are seeing a dramatic spike in visitors.
 One can only assume there’s a connection…

 The heartbreaking news of mysterious deaths in the Dominican Republic shocked the American public to the point where many would-be travelers have canceled their vacations to the popular Caribbean island.

 It’s painfully obvious from the numbers.
 According to ForwardKeys, a flight bookings analyst, bookings to the Dominican Republic for the months of July and August dropped by 74.3 percent this year, compared to the same period last year.
 In addition, booking cancellations to the country increased by 51.2 percent from June 1st to the 19th.
 The day after the death of Leyla Cox, cancellations skyrocketed to 70 percent.